Running cadence: how to avoid injury & increase speed

 Cadence is Simple.

-Here we answer ten questions most people ask about the running buzzword that tends to cause a lot of confusion.
+Answers to the questions most people ask about the buzzword that tends to cause a lot of confusion.

 1. “So what’s cadence again?”

 The measurement of how often your foot hits the ground while you’re running.
 It’s determined in steps per minute.
-Runners pay special attention to cadence because it indicates on how efficiently they are running.
-Optimal running technique translates directly to better times and fewer injuries.
-It’s a pretty straightforward concept with enormous benefits that often goes overlooked by beginning runners.
-If you just started running, and it feels like you’re slogging through quicksand, it’s probably because your cadence is too low!
+Runners pay attention to cadence because it indicates running efficiency.
+Optimal running technique translates to better times and fewer injuries.
+It’s a straightforward concept with enormous benefits, yet often goes overlooked.
+If you're starting to run and it feels like you’re slogging through quicksand, your cadence is likely too low!